Get Compensation for Flight Cancellations Due to Weather

 4. The state of the runway

 Filing a complaint is always a good idea and can’t hurt to try.
 This is where DoNotPay comes in handy.
-Not only can it help you file for compensation from any airline but it can also quickly create a legal dispute in small claims court if you’re still unhappy with your compensation.
+Not only can it help you file for compensation from any airline but it can also quickly create a dispute in small claims court if you’re still unhappy with your compensation.
 Believe it or not, airlines have been caught lying that the flight issue was caused by bad weather.
 In reality, it could have been something on their part they’re trying to cover for.
 Otherwise, they’d have to pay up.
 Here are some examples:

 • Lack of adequately trained crew